Moddable-OpenSource/moddable/documentation/devices/esp32.md

 To ensure that your build environment is up to date, perform the following steps:

-1. Download and run the Espressif [ESP-IDF Tools Installer](https://dl.espressif.com/dl/esp-idf-tools-setup-2.4.exe).
-This will install the ESP32 Xtensa gcc toolchain, Ninja Build, OpenOCD, and a KConfig Frontend.
+1. Download and run the Espressif [ESP-IDF Windows Installer](https://dl.espressif.com/dl/esp-idf/?idf=4.4).
+This will update the ESP32 Xtensa gcc toolchain, Ninja Build, OpenOCD, and a KConfig Frontend.
 This tool will also set your `PATH` to include the newly downloaded tools, as necessary.

     It is safe to accept all of the default options in the installer, or to change install locations as necessary.